 £90 per person

-These courses are either run on request or intermittently as demand by nature is less than many other courses.
+These H&S courses are either run on request or intermittently in Brighton.
+This is because demand is lower than many other courses.
 Available dates and all of our upcoming courses can be found on our training calendar above.

-If a date is not available, please still contact us as we may be able to host a date specifically for you.
+If a suitable date is not available, please still contact us as we may be able to host a training date specifically for you.

-This qualification is designed to provide learners with knowledge of the basic health and safety practices essential in the workplace.
+This more basic health and safety qualification is designed to provide learners with knowledge of the practices essential in the workplace.

 There are no real prerequisites for this course.
 However, to register for this qualification, learners are required to be 14 years of age or above and have a good level of English (level 1 English literacy test).